kevinsogo/compgen/readme_src/README_TEMPLATE.md

 *Note:* Don't import `random`!
 Instead, use the provided random number generator `rand`.
 This ensures reproducibility.

-**Polygon note:** One can write files like this and use them under "tests".
+**Polygon note:** You can write files like this and use them under "tests".
 The usage is very similar to generators written with testlib.

-One can make it slightly cleaner by using the convenience function `listify`.
+You can make it slightly cleaner by using the convenience function `listify`.

 ```python
 {{{single_case2.py}}}